KeithAtherton/Blog/content/posts/2023-11-22-architecture-modernization-book-review.md

 ## Check it out yourself

-Order the book here and use code **ather23** for 35% off: http://mng.bz/n1rV
+Order the book here and use code **ather23** for 40% off (code expires 20th March 2024): http://mng.bz/n1rV

 Thank you to [Manning](https://www.manning.com/) for providing a review copy of this book.